What Are Commercial Bridge Loans and How Do They Work?

 Sometimes, businesses use bridge lending services when they need to buy inventory to sell.
 For instance, they may need to restock their shelves after sales increased or get ready for the holiday season.
 The business could then pay off the loan through sales proceeds or by refinancing to another type of business loan.

-Recommended: Business Loan Brokers
+Recommended: How to Refinance a Business Loan

 You can get a commercial bridge loan through a bank, credit union, private lender, or online lender.

-Like with other types of small business loans, you’ll want to shop around to find the best rate and terms for your situation.
+To find the best commercial bridge loan, you’ll want to shop around to find the best rate and terms for your situation.

 Recommended: Comparing Personal Loans vs. Business Loans